ToniWonKanobi/theoveranalyzed.net/posts/2015/4/1/footnotes.md

-@@ Title=Footnotes
+Title: Footnotes
-@@ Date=2015-04-01 14:00
+Date: 2015-04-01 14:00
-@@ Description=Can one use too many footnotes?
+Description: Can one use too many footnotes?
-@@ Tags=blogging, Anthony, TheOverAnalyzed, John Siracusa, Manton Reece, Bigfoot.js
+Tags: Blogging
+Image:

 John Siracusa recently linked to an interesting [post][manton] by Manton Reece:

-<blockquote lang="en"><p>Manton on footnotes: <a href="http://t.co/5gw7pCOno9">http://t.co/5gw7pCOno9</a> (I mostly agree.)</p>&mdash; John Siracusa (@siracusa) <a href="https://twitter.com/siracusa/status/583316200383492096">April 1, 2015</a></blockquote>
+<blockquote lang="en"><p>Manton on footnotes: <a href="http://t.co/5gw7pCOno9" title="Link to Manton Reece's blog post about overusing footnotes">http://t.co/5gw7pCOno9</a> (I mostly agree.)</p>&mdash; John Siracusa (@siracusa) <a href="https://twitter.com/siracusa/status/583316200383492096" title="Siracusa's tweet">April 1, 2015</a></blockquote>

 Reece:

->You know what else makes a long article easier to read?
+> You know what else makes a long article easier to read?
 Fewer footnotes.

->This trend of footnotes in blog posts is out of control.
+> This trend of footnotes in blog posts is out of control.
 Maybe a couple footnotes work well in a very long Daring Fireball essay, **but in recent years bloggers are using footnotes everywhere in places where they’re just not necessary** [emphasis added].
 They’re distracting and take you out of the story.

 Guilty as charged.